-How centile charts work
+How do centile charts work?

 Rather than 'targets' to be measured, it's more helpful to view milestones as signals that some premature babies might need extra help.
 Throughout your child's early life, the healthcare team will observe their development and measure their progress against milestones.